Training neural networks with structured noise improves classification and generalization: Training with noise

 \section{Training with noise}

-The concept of learning from noisy examples, introduced in \cite{le_cun_learning_1986}, is at the basis of a study performed by Gardner and co-workers \cite{gardner_training_1989}, a pioneering attempt to increase generalization through the introduction of noise during the training phase of attractor neural networks.
+The concept of learning from noisy examples, introduced in \cite{le_cun_learning_1986}, is at the basis of a pioneering study by Gardner and collaborators \cite{gardner_training_1989}, in an attempt to improve generalization in attractor neural networks.
 Here, we report the algorithm and characterize, for the first time, its performance over fully connected neural networks.
 Importantly, we find strong numerical evidence of a connection between the training-with-noise algorithm and the optimization problem studied in \cite{wong_optimally_1990, wong_neural_1993}.
-The loss function for this problem, minimized by the training-with-noise algorithm, will be at the core of the analysis contained in the following sections. \\
+The loss function for this problem, minimized by the training-with-noise algorithm, will be at the core of the analysis contained in our work.
+We will show that such an algorithm, in its original formulation, performs worse than a SVM.
+This outcome justifies the search for a new noise-injection prescription which will be explored in Section \ref{sec:The optimal noise condition}.